Participatory democracy: E-democracy

-E-democracy is an umbrella term describing a variety of proposals to increase participation through technology.
+E-democracy is an umbrella term describing a variety of proposals to increase participation through the Internet.
 Open discussion forums provide citizens the opportunity to debate policy online while facilitators guide discussion.
 These forums usually serve agenda-setting purposes or are sometimes used to provide legislators with additional testimony.
 Closed forums may be used to discuss more sensitive information: in the United Kingdom, one was used to enable domestic violence survivors to testify to the All-Party Parliamentary Group on Domestic Violence and Abuse while preserving their anonymity.

 Another e-democratic mechanism is online deliberative polling, a system in which citizens deliberate with peers virtually before answering a poll.
 The results of deliberative opinion polls are more likely to reflect the considered judgments of the people and encourage increased citizen awareness of civic issues.

 Liquid democracy

 In a hybrid between direct and representative democracy, liquid democracy permits individuals to either vote on issues themselves or to select issue-competent delegates to vote on their behalf.
 Political scientists Christian Blum and Christina Isabel Zuber suggest that liquid democracy has the potential to improve a legislature's performance through bringing together delegates with a greater awareness on a specific issue, taking advantage of knowledge within the population.
 To make liquid democracy more deliberative, a trustee model of delegation may be implemented, in which the delegates vote after deliberation with other representatives.

 Some concerns have been raised about the implementation of liquid democracy.
 Blum and Zuber, for example, find that it produces two classes of voters: individuals with one vote and delegates with two or more.
 They also worry that policies produced in issue-specific legislatures will lack cohesiveness.
 Liquid democracy is utilized by Pirate Parties for intra-party decision-making.